Noomaok/Analog/README.md

 * -t \[hour\]          : Keep all requested urls whitin the interval \[hour ; hour+1\[], others are deleted.
 * -u \[host_url\]      : Change the default host url (http://intranet-if.insa-lyon.fr) to the one passed in parameter.

-#TODO
+# TODO

 Verify existence of file
 Add more filter for date (if time)
 Add -h option -> display list commande
-Add option remoce undefined
+Add option remove undefined
+Add option number of hits